apache/openwhisk/docs/actions-dotnet.md

 zip -r -0 helloDotNet.zip *
 ```

-For the return result, not only support `dictionary` but also support `array`
+An action supports not only a JSON object but also a JSON array as a return value.

-So a very simple `hello array` function would be:
+It would be a simple example that uses an array as a return value:

 ```csharp
 using System;